Theses

 We looked for patterns in the night skies and we named the brightest stars.
 But some of the stars, most of the stars, evaded our ancestors’ detection.
 They were transient or faint or otherwise overlooked, and often it took careful and dedicated observation and measurement, sometimes over many years, to bring them into the light.
 These are the astronomers’ stars.

-Argelander’s Second StarFriedrich W.A.
+Argelander’s Second StarHD 95735Friedrich W.A.
 Argelander1857Life in the Fast Lane

-Babcock’s Magnetic StarHorace W. Babcock1960Taking It To Extremes
+Babcock’s Magnetic StarVL LacHorace W. Babcock1960Taking It to Extremes

-Becklin-Neugebauer ObjectEric E. Becklin, Gerhart Neubegauer1967Taking It To Extremes
+Becklin-Neugebauer ObjectHD 37171Eric E. Becklin, Gerhart Neubegauer1967Taking It to Extremes

 Bessel’s Star,